Nissan Civilian

 The Nissan Civilian (kana: 日産・シビリアン, Shibirian) is a single-decker minibus built by Japanese automaker Nissan since 1971.
 It is primarily available as a public bus and an intercity bus.
 In Japan, it was exclusive to Nissan Store locations, and replaced the Nissan Echo, which was introduced in 1958.
 The Echo's chassis code (GC140, GC240) continued to be used on the Civilian (GC340), reflecting their shared underpinnings with the Nissan Caball (C140/240/340).

 In the Japan, Asia-Pacific, Middle East, Africa and South America markets, its principal competitors are the Mitsubishi Fuso Rosa, Isuzu Journey, Mazda Parkway and Toyota Coaster.
-In China, the Civilian is marketed by Dongfeng as the Dongfeng Green Lotus, but has Nissan logos.
+In some markets, the bus was called the Datsun Civilian and in China, the Civilian is marketed by Dongfeng as the Dongfeng Green Lotus, but has Nissan logos.

 Design

 General information

 The Nissan Civilian is sold under the Civilian and W41 or W 41 names.
 It is sold as the Civilian in Japan and several Central and South American countries.
 Its normal seating capacity is 26 passengers.
 Its main competitors are the Mitsubishi Fuso Rosa, Toyota Coaster, and Isuzu Journey, which significantly outnumber it in some countries.